influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/prerequisites.md

 Kubernetes provides the `kubectl` command line tool for communicating with a Kubernetes cluster's control plane. `kubectl` is used to manage your InfluxDB cluster.

-Install `kubectl` on your local machine.
+Follow instructions to install `kubectl` on your local machine:

 {{% note %}}
 InfluxDB Clustered Kubernetes deployments require `kubectl` 1.27 or higher.